 From OMERO 5.6.0 release, the client library omero-py supports Python 3 and is now available on PyPI and Conda.
+The omero-py API documentation is available at https://omero-py.readthedocs.io/.
 We recommend you use a Python virtual environment to install the client library.
 You can create one using either venv or conda (preferred).
 If you opt for Conda, you will need to install it first, see miniconda for more details.